MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 - Have read the hardware and other requirements in [Before you start].
 - Validate the OEM hardware for each server in the cluster.
 See [Validate hardware].
 - Install the Azure Stack HCI OS on each server in the cluster.
 See [Deploy Azure Stack HCI].
 - Run PowerShell on a remote (management) computer.
-See {Install Windows Admin Center}.
+See [Install Windows Admin Center].
 Don't run PowerShell from a server in the cluster.
 - Have administrative privileges.
 Use an account that’s a member of the local Administrators group on each server.
+- Have rights in Active Directory to create objects.

 ## Using Windows PowerShell